mackorone/mms/src/lib/README.md

 below.
 I've removed most everything except for what was needed; visit the individual projects' pages for relevant information which may be missing here.
 Additionally, I've made some very small edits to fit our use case.
-Too see the edits, simply search this directory for "@mackorone".
+Too see the edits, simply search this directory for `@mackorone`.

 | Name          | Copyright         | License           | GitHub Repository                             | Use Case              |
 |---------------|-------------------|-------------------|-----------------------------------------------|-----------------------|